GabrielSB19/TechFellowQueryBuilder/USERGUIDE.md

 Mapping the World, Understanding People

+## Video Explainer

+Below you can see the explanation video about Docker.
+[Click Here](https://www.youtube.com/watch?v=SLt9raYGnig)

 ## Get Started

 To start using the DemograficAtlas application we must clone this repository to obtain the necessary files, in this case the docker-compose, which will allow us to run the application.